 AIDS-related deaths have been decreasing, primarily because of improved efficacy of combination antiretroviral therapies.
-This trend has led to an increased number of people living with HIV infections in Utah, thus impacting healthcare systems and increasing the need for HIV Prevention and HIV Treatment and Care programs.
+This trend has led to an increased number of people living with HIV infections in Utah, thus impacting healthcare systems and increasing the need for HIV Treatment and Care programs.

-Male-to-male sexual contact (MSM) is the most common means of HIV exposure (66%) reported among men of all races followed by male-to-male sexual contact and injection drug-use (MSM+IDU) at 14%.
-The racial breakdown of men living with HIV shows 66% are White (non-Hispanic), 22% are Hispanic, 7% are Black, 2% are Asian, 1% are American Indian/Alaskan Native, and 3% are of multiple races or unknown.
+Male-to-male sexual contact (MSM) is the most common means of HIV exposure (68%) reported among men of all races followed by persons practicing both male-to-male sexual contact and injection drug-use (MSM+IDU) at 16%.
+The racial breakdown of men living with HIV shows 67% are White (non-Hispanic), 21% are Hispanic, 6% are Black, 2% are Asian, less than 1% are American Indian/Alaskan Native, and 2% are of multiple races or unknown.

-High-risk heterosexual contact is the most common means of HIV exposure (46%) reported among women followed by injection drug use (IDU) at 19%.
-The racial breakdown of women living with HIV shows that 44% are White (non-Hispanic), 27% are Black, 21% are Hispanic, 4% are Asian, 1% are American Indian/Alaskan Native, and 3% are of multiple races or unknown.
+High-risk heterosexual contact is the most common means of HIV exposure (46%) reported among women followed by injection drug use (IDU) at 17%.
+The racial breakdown of women living with HIV shows that 42% are White (non-Hispanic), 30% are Black, 20% are Hispanic, 5% are Asian, less than 1% are American Indian/Alaskan Native, and 2% are of multiple races or unknown.

 What Is Being Done?Community-based prevention efforts include: